ale-cia/weekend_three_calculator/README.md

 # Weekend Two - Build A Calculator

-## Take Small steps to build this project
+## Take small steps to build this project

 ### Client side
 - [x] Create base HTML with input boxes and buttons